Western District of Washington Local Rules and Judge Filing Requirements

 Chambers phone number provided for contact

-- Judge Michelle L. Peterson
+- Magistrate Judge Michelle L. Peterson

-- Judge Marsha J. Pechman
+- Senior Judge Marsha J. Pechman

 All pleadings must be in 12-point Times New Roman font.

-- Judge David G. Estudillo
+- Chief Judge David G. Estudillo

 Professional attire required for video appearances.

-- Judge James L. Robart
+- Senior Judge James L. Robart

 Trial exhibits must be pre-marked with consecutive numbering (Plaintiff: 1+, Defendant: A-1+)

-- Judge Marsha J. Pechman
+- Senior Judge Marsha J. Pechman

 Good faith meet and confer required before filing motions to compel.

-- Judge Richard A. Jones
+- Magistrate Judge Brian A. Tsuchida

 - Judge Jamal N. Whitehead